mhollands/Remoteli/README.md

 The IR commands are stored in the EEPROM of the device so that they are not lost on power off.

 ##Pinout
-PA2 - Button 1
+PA2 - Button 1;
-PC4 - Button 2
+PC4 - Button 2;
-PA3 - Button 3
+PA3 - Button 3;
-PB1 - Button 4
+PB1 - Button 4;
-PC1 - Button 5
+PC1 - Button 5;
-PA7 - Button 6
+PA7 - Button 6;
-PA1 - Button 7
+PA1 - Button 7;
-PB3 - Button 8 (This is the button with the bug!)
+PB3 - Button 8 (This is the button with the bug!);
-PB0 - Button 9
+PB0 - Button 9;
-PC5 - Button 10
+PC5 - Button 10;
-PB2 - Button 11
+PB2 - Button 11;
-PC0 = Infrared LED
+PC0 - Infrared LED;
-PA6 = Power Supply to the IR receiver
+PA6 - Power Supply to the IR receiver;
-PA5 = IR Receiver Signal
+PA5 - IR Receiver Signal;